 Regulatory Significance.
 Determine the potential regulatory significance of the event by comparing the event circumstances with examples in the current NRC Enforcement Policy.
 State the appropriate apparent severity level for any violation that may be associated with the event.
 If this results in a potential escalated enforcement issue, it should be identified to the licensee during the event follow-up inspection;

-Actions.
-Review the adequacy of the response to the event, including characterization of the event, and immediate and proposed long term corrective actions.
+Licensee’s Actions.
+Review the adequacy of the licensee’s response to the event, including characterization of the event, and immediate and proposed long term corrective actions.
 Verify that the licensee reported the event in accordance with applicable regulations and license conditions;

 Document NRC Decisions and Actions.
 Record any decisions or actions taken as a result of the preliminary evaluation of the event; and